 As far as disruption of vaginal or perineal sutures goes…

 How long does it take for the cervix to close after birth?

-There is no definitive timeline, but the cervix can take anywhere from 4-6 weeks to close.
+The cervix can take anywhere from 4-6 weeks to close after giving birth.

 Everyone is different.